Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Optimal I M planning through POMDPs

 \section{Optimal I\&M planning through POMDPs}

 We propose herein a methodology for optimal I\&M planning of deteriorating structures under uncertainty based on Partially Observable Markov Decision Processes (POMDPs).
 The methodology is adopted by similar frameworks, as studied in \citep{Papakonstantinou2014Part2}.
-While the damage evolution was modeled in \citep{Papakonstantinou2014Part2} as function of its deterioration rate, following the formulation presented in Section \ref{Subsec:DBNdetrat}, we extend the methodology to deterioration mechanisms modeled as function of time-invariant parameters, formulated according to Section \ref{Subsec:DBNparam}.
-In addition, the user penalty is defined here as a consequence of the annual failure probability experienced by the component.
+While the damage evolution was modeled in \citep{Papakonstantinou2014Part2} as function of its deterioration rate, following the formulation presented in Section \ref{Subsec:DBNdetrat}, we extend here the methodology to deterioration mechanisms modeled as functions of time-invariant parameters, formulated according to Section \ref{Subsec:DBNparam}.
+In addition, the user penalty is defined in this work as a consequence of the annual failure probability experienced by the component.

 A Markov decision process (MDP) is a 5-tuple $\langle S, A, T, R, \gamma \rangle$ controlled stochastic process in which an intelligent agent acts in a stochastic environment.
-The agent observes the component at state $s\in S$ and takes an action $a\in A$, then the state randomly transitions to state $s'\in S$ according to a transition probability model $T(s,a,s')=P(s'|s,a)$, and finally the agent receives a reward $R_t(s,a)$, where $t$ is the current decision step.
+The agent observes the component at state $s\in S$ and takes an action $a\in A$, then the state randomly transitions to state $s'\in S$ according to a transition probability model $T(s,a,s')=P(s'|s,a)$, and finally the agent receives a relevant reward $R_t(s,a)$, where $t$ is the current decision step.

-As described in Section \ref{Sec:intro}, the optimal decisions result in a maximum expected utility.
-The expected utility or value function is expressed for a finite horizon MDP as the summation of the decomposed rewards $V(s_0) = R_{t_0} + ... + R_{t_{N-1}}\gamma^{t_{N-1}}$, from time step $t_0$ up to the final time step $t_{N-1}$.
+As described in Section \ref{Sec:intro}, the optimal decisions result in a minimum expected cost.
+The expected cost, or value function, is expressed for a finite horizon MDP as the summation of the decomposed rewards $V(s_0) = R_{t_0} + ... + R_{t_{N-1}}\gamma^{t_{N-1}}$, from time step $t_0$ up to the final time step $t_{N-1}$.
 For an infinite or unbounded horizon MDP, the rewards are infinitely summed up ($t_N=\infty$).
 Note that the rewards are discounted by the factor $\gamma$.
 From an economic perspective, the discount factor converts future rewards into their present value.
-In practice, discounting is also necessary to guarantee convergence in infinite horizon problems.
+Computationally, discounting is also necessary to guarantee convergence in infinite horizon problems.